 On iPhone 8 or 8 Plus/ iPhone X:

 First, you need to press and release the Volume up button quickly.
 Then, press and release the Volume down button quickly.
 Finally, hold down the side button until the Apple logo does not appear on your iPhone screen.

 Once the restart process is done, again do the iCloud backup process, and check if now error comes or not.
 Most probably, a restart will certainly fix the error.

-Hence, in this guide, to fix some files were unavailable during the last backup error, we have given every credible solution.
+Hence, in this guide, to fix some files that were unavailable during the last backup error, we have given every credible solution.
 So, we hope that with the help of the above-mentioned solutions, you might resolve the iCloud backup error on your iDevice.
-Along with the iCloud backup problem, if you are also looking for your Windows PC and laptops back up method, then AOMEI Backupper Professional is the ultimate tool that you can have.
-It is the most reliable backup software that supports all Windows operating system.
+Along with the iCloud backup problem, if you are also looking for your Windows PC and laptop backup method, then AOMEI Backupper Professional is the ultimate tool that you can have.
+It is the most reliable backup software that supports all Windows operating systems.
 It is made for professional as well as personal use.
-It offers many remarkable features which make this software highly preferable by many users worldwide.
+It offers many remarkable features that make this software highly preferable by many users worldwide.